Building a Modern Search Ranking Stack: From Embeddings to LLM-Powered Relevance

 }

-Note the fundamental rule confirmed by our results: Recall@100 stays flat at 0.842 through both reranking stages.
+The rule the demo confirms: Recall@100 stays flat at 0.842 through both reranking stages.
 Reranking can reorder results but never add documents.
-The retrieval stage sets the ceiling.
+Retrieval sets the ceiling.

 The prompt template asks the LLM to consider the ESCI relevance hierarchy: